fbpx Skip to Content

 Double pointed needles have been around for hundreds of years.
 In fact, one of my favorite paintings from the early Renaissance period shows the Virgin Mary knitting Christ’s seamless garment with double-pointed needles.
 It’s a beautiful example of how everyday life works its way into even our most elevated forms of expression.

-In the intervening centuries, DPNs have undergone few changes, but there are some distinctions between different varieties of double pointed needles.
+In the intervening centuries, DPNs have undergone very few changes, but there are some distinctions between different varieties of double pointed needles.
 Nowadays, they’re made with different materials, different lengths, and different shapes.
 Curious?
 Let’s explore more.

 This post contains affiliate links, which means if you choose to buy something through those links, I’ll receive a small commission at no extra cost to you.
 I will always identify affiliate links for you.
 Thanks for supporting my work!